Advanced Narrative Practice Training

 March 25-27 & April 2-3, 2022

-Inspired through the work of one critical race scholar, one trans identified community organizer, a continental philosopher, and five world class narrative therapists, the VSNT faculty come together to teach, demonstrate, and discuss how and why they are reshaping the ideas and practice of narrative therapy.
+Inspired through their ongoing work together the VSNT faculty come together to teach, demonstrate, and discuss how and why they are reshaping the ideas and practice of narrative therapy.

 ** The faculty welcomes all participants at all levels of practice experience and understanding to join us in this training.

 Rosa Arteaga (Mexico/Canada), Stephen Madigan (Canada), David Marsten (USA), Todd May (USA), Aaron Munro (Canada), David Nylund (USA), Jeff Zimmerman (USA)

 Location: Classes are taught live through Zoom video conferencing

 Proof of student status is required upon registration

 This course is presented live on Zoom.
 Due to issues of confidentiality and participant consent, recordings of this training will not be made available.

 Relational Relationship Interviewing with Conflicted Couple Relationships: (Part 1 of 2)